For women who are tired of surviving in ways they’ve already outgrown.

 These patterns rarely appear out of nowhere.

-Often, they developed in response to the relationships, environments, expectations, and systems we grew up inside of.
+More often, they develop in response to the relationships, environments, expectations, and systems we grew up inside of.

 Together, we gently explore family-of-origin dynamics while honouring your culture, lived experience, strengths, and the parts of you that adapted in order to survive.